acousticly/cdn/topgg.md

 Acoustic doesn't compromise on sound quality.
 We deliver the the highest bitrate that Discord will allow.
 Because of this, people are choosing Acoustic over other offerings simply because it delivers superior sound.
 It's the right choice for Discord audiophiles everywhere.

+## We add new stuff every day so this list will change constantly!
+New updates will be posted in our [Support Server](https://discord.gg/FFJ4hJHRDh).
+Feel free to join and have some fun.

 ## Music

 | Command       | Description                                                         | Usage                         |